hackclub/jams/jams/batches/sparkletilt-pcb/part-3/en-US.md

 batch: sparkletilt-pcb
 ---

-In this workshop, we will add an accelerometer, battery charger, and LEDs to our microcontroller board.
+In this jam, we will add an accelerometer, battery charger, and LEDs to our microcontroller board.

 ## Part selection